seahorse-ai-ryan/entra-google-federation/docs/deployment-strategy.md

 ### User Experience
 **Very Good:** After initial login, user copies one command into Terminal (Admin) and presses Enter.
 Apps install automatically over 10-15 minutes.
 User can continue working.

+**Reality check:** This requires one manual user action (running the command).
+It's not fully automated, but achieves 95% automation at zero cost.

 **Instruction Example:**
 ```